canonical/subiquity/documentation/autoinstall-reference.md

 **default:**: `auto`

 Whether to install the available OEM meta-packages.
 The special value `auto` - which is the default - enables the installation on ubuntu-desktop but not on ubuntu-server.
+This option has no effect on core boot classic.

 <a name="snaps"></a>